 Determining the production capacity needed involves:

-• Forecasting demand: Historical records can provide some insight, but this becomes much harder when predicting demand for a new product.
+- Forecasting demand: Historical records can provide some insight, but this becomes much harder when predicting demand for a new product because of variability.
+The use of historical sales data and predictive analysis is essential for this aspect of the process.

-• Assigning resources: The manufacturing routing defines the machinery and labor needed to produce a unit of output.
+- Assigning resources: The manufacturing routing defines the machinery, labor and skills needed to produce a unit of actual output.
 Combined with the demand forecast, this reveals the required production capacity.

-• Determining buffer requirements: Buffers enable production smoothing to meet demand levels.
-If demand exceeds capacity, finished goods buffers may be a solution.
+- Determining buffer requirements: Buffers enable production smoothing to meet demand levels.
+If demand exceeds capacity, finished goods buffers or lead time buffering may be a solution.
+Care should be taken, however, to avoid carrying too much inventory because of the added costs involved.

-• Evaluating alternative scenarios: Rather than rely on a single demand forecast, production capacity planning should consider a range of scenarios.
-These might include disruptions to production as well as fluctuations in demand.
+- Evaluating alternative scenarios: Rather than relying on a single demand forecast, production capacity planning should consider a range of scenarios.
+These might include supply chain disruptions and equipment failures as well as fluctuations in demand.

 The end result of a capacity planning study is that management will know where gaps exist between required and available capacity and will have a plan to deal with it.
 This might include adjusting shift patterns, installing new machinery, speeding up bottleneck machinery or other actions.